Ecuador is one of my favourite countries and I’m always discovering new Ecuadorian food each time I go.

 Bolon de Verde

-Often eaten for breakfast, this Ecuadorian food is very simple.
+Often eaten for breakfast in Ecuador it’s a very simple dish.
 Bolon de verde is basically mashed plantains with a filling of cheese and sometimes meat that can be pan fried or deep fried.

 This is a very filling dish and can be the size of a baseball.